aineon/velvet-goldmine/TESTING.md

     - Only visible on medium or larger devices

 #### **Sign Out Page**
-- Accessisble to logged users via the *My Account* dropdown
+- Accessible to logged users via the *My Account* dropdown
 - **_Cancel Button_**
     - Redirects user to *All Products* page without logging them out
     - Changes colour on hover